 Who We Are: Freedom a la Cart is a nonprofit organization and catering social enterprise that empowers survivors of human trafficking to build a new life of freedom and self-sufficiency.
 People are not property.
 We believe that women who have lived in slavery should be empowered to gain freedom through personal and economic independence.
-Through offering comprehensive supportive services, practical life skills, paid workforce training and one-on-one case management, Freedom is a place where survivors can heal, learn and grow as they prepare to live independently in the community.
+Through offering comprehensive supportive services, practical life skills, paid workforce training and one-on-one case management, Freedom is a place where survivors can heal, learn and grow as their dignity is restored and they prepare to live independently in the community.

-Why We're Important: Human trafficking, the fastest growing criminal industry in the world, has deep roots in central Ohio.
-As many as 1500 solicitation arrests are made each year in Franklin County.
+Why We're Important: Human trafficking, the fastest growing criminal industry in the world, has deep roots in Central Ohio.
+As many as 1,200 solicitation arrests are made each year in Franklin County.
 An estimated 92% are identified as victims of human trafficking.
 These women were trafficked at the average age of 13, and have suffered extensive trauma, sexual abuse, drug and alcohol abuse, homelessness, and poverty.
 We know that economic independence starts with a sustainable job, but human trafficking survivors face severe barriers to employment.
 By addressing the link between supportive services, community, and employment, Freedom a la Cart is helping survivors live independently.

 “Freedom a la Cart put me back on my feet.
 They helped me get a driver’s license and completely furnish my first home.
 Working at Freedom built my confidence...
 Thanks to Freedom I was able to make the right steps in getting my dream job and my son back." –Mandie

 How You Can Help: We invite you to join us in building this city’s most innovative social enterprise and creating long-lasting change in the lives of survivors of human trafficking.
 There are several ways to support these brave women on their journey toward restoration and self-sufficiency.